Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Can I Use Sunscreen and Sunblock at the Same Time?

-2. Step 2: Wait 2 mins, then layer chemical sunscreen (avobenzone) for enhanced UVA defense.
+- Step 2: Wait 2 minutes, then apply chemical sunscreen (avobenzone) for enhanced UVA protection.

 Common Application Mistakes to Avoid